 Change the tortilla: Use a different tortilla recipe - such as these 4 Ingredient Low Carb Tortillas!
 For for a lighter alternative just serve in a bowl (aka Keto burrito bowl :)) or in a large lettuce or cabbage leaf.

-Change the protein: Instead of the beef, stuff them with pulled chicken and guacamole (or a simple avocado salsa).
+Change the protein: Instead of the beef, stuff them with pulled chicken and this easy guacamole.
 Alternatively, use my turkey chili or a white fish such as cod!
 Or, in fact, make low carb breakfast burritos and simply use fried or scrambled eggs.

 Change the veggies: Want more veggie power in your burrito?
 Add some sautéed cauliflower rice to the mix!